 FOSSIL WALRUS TUSK SECTION with coloration from burial, this is ivory not stone (mineralized not really fossilized) and would be good for jewelry, knife handle or carving, Minimal ring separation on one end.
-1 7/8” - 2 1/4 x 1 1/4" - 1 1/2" wide x 4 3/4" - 5 1/2" tall”.
-A great solid piece.
+2 1/4 x 1 1/4" at cut end x 2-3/8" - 2-5/8" widths smallest to widest points x 11-3/4 long.
+A great solid piece with mostly core.

 Excavated on St. Lawrence Island by Eskimo people known as Siberian Yupik.
 For over 5,000 years the Yupiks had villages along the Bering Sea and fashioned sled runners, net weights, chopping tools and other utensils out of readily available ivory.
 That ivory became hidden from the world for centuries, when it was discarded in the village middens (dumps) along with tusks and bones of walrus, whales and seals.
 Only now is that ancient ivory being unearthed, excavated by the descendants of the primitive Yupiks that worked it.